augmill/Projects-/README.md

-This holds a machine learning project done in school, the project folder has its own read me.
+This holds two projects.
+One is more data science focused, the political action one, and the other is a machine learning project, the see vs watch one.
+Both were done in school but were projects of my own creation and desire.
+Each project's folder has its own read me with information about the individual project.